numbbo/coco/docs/bbob-constr-lin/functions/source/index.rst

 The ``bbob-constr-lin`` constrained functions and their properties
 ==================================================================

-We now detail the 48 ``bbob-constr-lin`` constrained functions and the common properties associated to the groups that contain them.
+We now detail the 48 ``bbob-constr-lin`` constrained functions and the common properties of the objective functions composing them.

-In total, there are 8 different objective functions, and each one is tested with 6 different numbers of linear constraints: :math:`1`, :math:`2`, :math:`10`, :math:`D/2`, :math:`D-1` and :math:`D+1`.
+In total, there are 8 different objective functions, and each one is tested with 6 different numbers of linear constraints: :math:`1`, :math:`2`, :math:`10`, :math:`n/2`, :math:`n-1` and :math:`n+1`.
 The first objective function in the suite is given by the sphere function.
 The first constrained function, :math:`f_1`, is thus defined by the sphere function subject to 1 linear constraint.
 The second constrained function, :math:`f_2`, is defined by the sphere function subject to 2 linear constraints.
 The third cosntrained function, :math:`f_3`, is defined by the shpere function subject to 10 linear constraints, and so on.
 The 7th constrained function, :math:`f_7`, is then defined by the ellipsoidal function (the second objective function) subject to 1 linear constraint, and the same process repeats.

+The number of linear constraints, :math:`l`, in a constrained function :math:`f_i` can be easily obtained through the formula :math:`((i-1) \bmod 6) + 1`.
+For instance, consider the constrained function :math:`f_7` which is the ellipsoid function subject to 1 linear constraint.
+We can know that is has 1 linear constraint by its identifier by computing :math:`((7-1) \bmod 6) + 1 = (6 \bmod 6 ) + 1 = 1`.

-We divide the 48 constrained functions in groups with respect to their objective function.
-There are 8 groups, one for each objective function.
+We separate the 48 constrained functions into groups with respect to their objective function, thereby having 8 groups.
 Each group contains 6 different constrained functions as each objective function is tested with 6 different numbers of linear constraints.
 We list the groups below with some properties of the objective fuctions that define them.
-The number of linear constraints, :math:`l`, in a constrained function :math:`f_i` can be easily obtained by computing :math:`((i-1) \bmod 6) + 1`.
+As described in the Subsection :ref:`subsec-defining-the-constrained-functions`, by translating the objective function and the constraints with the use of the randomly-generated point :math:`x^{\textrm{opt}}`, we define :math:`x^{\textrm{opt}}` as the optimal solution.
+On the other hand, by translating the objective function only with the use of the randomy-generated point :math:`x^{\textrm{shift}}`, we guarantee that the constrained optimal solution, :math:`x^{\textrm{opt}}`, is different from the unconstrained optimal solution, :math:`x^{\textrm{shift}}`.

 **Group 1 - Constrained Sphere function:** :math:`f_1` -- :math:`f_6`